 How is Text Request responding?

-As mentioned earlier, we’re going to gather all the required registration info from you within the coming weeks (most likely via a digital form when you log in to your Text Request account.
+As mentioned earlier, we’re going to gather all the required registration info from you via a digital form when you log in to your Text Request account.

 We'll ask you for three things in that digital form: